 What is hypermetropia (farsightedness)?

-Hyperopia, also called hypermetropia, farsightedness, or long-sightedness, is a vision problem that causes blurry vision when focusing on nearby places and objects, but clear vision when focusing at a greater distance.
+Hyperopia, also called hypermetropia, farsightedness, or long-sightedness, is a vision problem that causes ojects close to you to be blurred and objects, and objects at a greater distance to be clear.
 The condition is caused by an eye that is shorter than normal, or a cornea that's not as curved as it should be.
 Eyes that are slightly misshapen won't be able to focus light accurately onto the retina, which results in blurred vision.

 There are several kinds of irregular shapes than an eye can take, each moving the focal point of the light away from the retina, resulting in a different form of vision impairment.
-When the shape of an eye focuses light in front of the retina, the resulting condition is called myopia, or nearsightedness.
-A focal point behind the retina is hyperopia.
+When the shape of an eye focuses light behind the retina this causes hyperopia, and when the light is focused in front of the retina, the resulting condition is called myopia, or nearsightedness.
 Corrective lenses are available for both conditions, and are designed to move the focal point to the surface of the retina, restoring clear and focused eyesight.

 Farsightedness is largely hereditary, but can develop in anyone.
 It's possible to experience symptoms even during childhood, but is much more common later in life.
 In fact, anyone above the age of 40 has a much greater chance of experiencing symptoms of hyperopia, with the likelihood growing every year.
 Aging doesn't necessarily cause the eyes to change shape any more, but it does diminish the eyes ability to flex enough to accommodate for the refractive error.
 Additionally, some forms of hyperopia can be causes by injury, drugs, or disease.